DailyEndorphin Basic Concepts

 You can identify your group administrator(s) from your personal dashboard by clicking the group name under “My Groups & Challenges”.
 This group page lists the administrator(s) with an option to contact that person via email.

 Chances are you did not complete the invitation acceptance process.
-To join the challenge you can either contact your group administrator or you can click on the main challenge invitation link provided in the original email invitation from your group administrator or other colleagues, friends, or family.
+To join the challenge you can either contact your group administrator or you can click on the main unique challenge invitation link provided in the original email invitation from your group administrator or other colleagues, friends, or family.
+Please note that for your first challenge, going directly to our site to sign up with WITHOUT that unique invitation link will NOT get you into the challenge!

 No. Although this is not uncommon, and even encouraged, it’s entirely up to you.
 With that said, your group/challenge administrator may create a challenge where they require group exercise.